MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/carousel.md

 - As a general rule, [carousels should be avoided](https://shouldiuseacarousel.com/) for critical functionality unless there is a strong business case.
 - People must be highly motivated to engage with a carousel beyond the first slide.
-- The cognitive load is immediately increased over other patterns aas the user must determine how to use the carousel:
+- The cognitive load is immediately increased over other patterns, as the user must determine how to use the carousel:
   - Is it easier to use previous/next buttons?
   - Is it possible to swipe left/right?
   - How many slides are present?